MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 Now you have all the ingredients to implement a particular instance of Grover's search algorithm and solve the factoring problem.

-Let's use the program below to find a factor of 21.
-To simplify the code, let's assume that we know the number $M$ of valid items.
+Use the following program to find a factor of 21.
+To simplify the code, assume that you know the number of valid items, $M$.
 In this case, $M=4$, since there are two factors, 3 and 7, plus 1 and 21 itself.

 ```qsharp
 namespace GroversTutorial {